cse110-fa22-group34/cse110-fa22-group34/admin/meetings/112022-meeting.md

 ## Other Expectations
 As suggested by our TA.

-- make sure to read the assignments on Canvas very cautiously & incorporate everything in our project. every line & expectations discussed by the prof is sth they will consider when grading
+- make sure to read the assignments on Canvas very cautiously & incorporate everything in our project. every line & expectations discussed by the prof are things they will consider when grading
 - be proactive in discussing deadlines & things due soon with the TA in meetings; they want to see our proactiveness
 - can @ TA in groupchat after submitting an assignment for her to check before the deadline
 - try to get feedback from our TA early on so we have time to make changes before deadlines